Sh0ckFR/InlineWhispers2/README.md

 ### Note ###

-This project is not a fork, the first version of InlineWhispers is based on SysWhispers, this version is for the second version of SysWhispers, to understand what it changes, take a look on it:
+This project is not a fork, the first version of InlineWhispers is based on SysWhispers, this version is for the second version of SysWhispers, to understand what it changes, take a look at it:

 [https://github.com/jthuraisamy/SysWhispers2#difference-between-syswhispers-1-and-2](https://github.com/jthuraisamy/SysWhispers2#difference-between-syswhispers-1-and-2)